Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 If you want to access forecast data on multiple devices or share it with other enthusiasts online, then you will need to get a WiFi-enabled model.

 The setup for connecting to the Internet using your smartphone or tablet with the WS-2902C is very straightforward and one of the reasons it was our number one pick.
-Both Weather Underground and the Ambient Weather Network are great ways for you to share your collected data and view it remotely.
+Both Weather Underground and the Ambient Weather Network offer great ways for you to share your collected data and view it remotely.

 Display